Perfect posture gets attention. If you want to be noticed when you walk into a room, walk in with perfect posture.

 The result was a perfect slope correlation: the first to leave were those sitting upright at desk top computers; the next were those more hunched on the laptops; the next were those hunching still further to use the tablets; and those on the smartphones, the most hunched of all, were going to stay until the lights went out..
 The conclusion is clear - simply adopting and holding a hunched posture drops initiative, and also drops the self-confidence to make command decisions which drives it.

 Another piece of the puzzle is in Professor Jean Twenge’s article in The Atlantic (September 2017): ‘Have Smartphones Destroyed a Generation?’
-There is an obvious and large drop in adolescent initiative, self-confidence and happiness, and an increase in depression and loneliness, over the last several years, especially for girls.
-According to Dr Twenge, the only likely correlation with this abrupt change is the adoption of smartphones (invented 2007), tablets (2010) and laptops (invented last century but smaller and lighter recently).
+Over the last several years there has been an obvious and large drop in adolescent initiative, self-confidence and happiness, and an increase in depression and loneliness, especially for girls.
+According to Dr Twenge, the only likely correlation with this abrupt change is the deluge of social media enabled by the new technology of smartphones (invented 2007), tablets (2010) and laptops (invented last century but smaller and lighter recently).